simbo1905/root-objects/README.md

 > “has a” relationship, as the composite object takes ownership of the
 > component.
 This means the composite is responsible for the **creation and
 > destruction** of the component parts.
 A [contained] object may only be part
 > of one composite.
 If the composite object is destroyed, all the [contained
 > objects] must be destroyed

 Simply put we are saying that the `contract` owns and controls both the `deliveries` and `lineitems` that it contains.
 If the `contract` gets cancelled or deleted then all the `lineitems` are cancelled and deleted.
-Also in this eample updating the quantity of a `product` in the `contract` or adding and removing `deliveries` to the `contract` implies we are updating the `contract`.
+Also in this example updating the quantity of a `product` in the `contract` or adding and removing `deliveries` to the `contract` implies we are updating the `contract`.
+Is this valid?
+Only if the users of the system agree with this way of describing the problem domain.
+We should prototype with this model and get feedback from the users to validate the design.

 The `product` and `contract` classes are labelled as root entities.
 To quote the blog page at the link above:

 > Aggregates draw a boundary around one or more Entities.
 > An Aggregate enforces invariants for all its Entities
 > for any operation it supports.
 Each Aggregate has a Root
 > Entity, which is the only member of the Aggregate that any